Penelope Knatchbull, Countess Mountbatten of Burma: Marriage and children

 On 20 October 1979 at Romsey Abbey, she married Lord Romsey, son and heir of the 2nd Countess Mountbatten of Burma and the 7th Lord Brabourne.
 The groom's second cousin, Charles, Prince of Wales (later King Charles III), served as best man.
 The wedding took place two months after the assassination of her husband's grandfather, the 1st Earl Mountbatten of Burma, by an IRA bomb.
 The family seat is Broadlands, Hampshire.

-Lady Mountbatten and her husband have three children and three grandchildren:
+Lady Mountbatten and her husband have three children and three grandsons: